Michael Wahid Hanna

 Non-Resident Senior Fellow

-Michael Wahid Hanna is a Senior Fellow at The Century Foundation in New York.
+Michael Wahid Hanna is a Non-Resident Senior Fellow at the Reiss Center on Law and Security at NYU School of Law.
+He is the U.S. Program Director at the International Crisis Group.
+Before this role, he was a Senior Fellow at The Century Foundation in New York.
 Hanna works on issues of international security, international law and U.S. foreign policy in the Middle East and South Asia.
 He is the co-editor of Arab Politics Beyond the Uprisings: Experiments in an Era of Resurgent Authoritarianism (2017) and Order from Ashes: New Foundations for Security in the Middle East (2018).

 He has published widely on U.S. foreign policy in newspapers and journals, including articles in the New York Times, the Washington Post, the Financial Times, the Los Angeles Times, the Boston Globe, Christian Science Monitor, The New Republic, Democracy, Middle East Report, Foreign Affairs, Foreign Policy, Survival and World Policy Journal, among other publications.
 He appears regularly on PBS, BBC and NPR, including appearances on Charlie Rose and the PBS NewsHour.